Virvonta

 The virvonta or virpominen (meaning the act of refreshment or wishing) is performed by Finnish children on Palm Sunday to wish well to the households.
 In parts of Ostrobothnia, the custom is observed on the Saturday before Easter.

 In modern times, children dress as witches and knock at neighbours' doors while carrying salix tree branches (pussy willow), often decorated with colourful feathers.
 If accepted, they pronounce a blessing rhyme and leave a branch as gift, while receiving sweets in return.

-The custom is not related to Christian tradition but Western European tradition of cattle and harvest magic that was practiced in different places.
+Virvonta was formed from a mixture of blessing customs that had been maintained by Orthodox Christians in Eastern Finland and a Western Finnish trulli tradition that is akin to the Swedish easter witch practice with pre-Christian roots.